Football Concussion Injury Litigation

 Experienced Help & Answers to Your Questions

 Since 2007, Shareholder Jason Luckasevic has been actively investigating and exploring cases for retired NFL players.
-To have your case evaluated by Jason Luckasevic or John Tierney, please contact them at 1-800-471-3980 or by emailing Jason.
+To have your case evaluated by Jason Luckasevic, please contact him at 1-800-471-3980 or by filling out the contact form.

 2. Pellman EJ, Viano DC; National Football League’s Committee on Mild Traumatic Brain Injury.
 “Concussion in professional football: summary of the research conducted by the National Football League’s Committee on Mild Traumatic Brain Injury.”
 Neurosurgical Focus.
 2006 Oct 15;21(4):E12.